 Saint Germain’s literary tradition reached its acme during the 20th century.
 Famous names among French publishing companies gathered there: Gallimard, Grasset, Hachette, along with key bookshops called Le Divan or La Hune.
 Flat rentals increased, this these labels had to leave Paris downtown to peripheric and cheaper arrondissements.
 Reputed French luxury brands moved in instead, to the delight of tourists.

-Meeting Address: 1 Place Saint-Germain des Prés, 75006 Paris - In front of Saint-Germain-des-Prés church, Metro line 4, Saint-Germain-des-Prés station
+Meeting Address: 1 Place Saint-Germain des Prés, 75006 Paris - In front of Saint-Germain-des-Prés church.
+Closest metro station: Saint-Germain-des-Prés (line 4)

 Solo Traveler?
 Welcome here!

 Oops, we're sorry, but this tour can't be booked for 1 person, please fill up our contact form if you're a solo traveler!